 Children can have a school cooked meal or bring their own packed lunch.
 School meals are cooked at school and served in the halls.
 The menu is varied, with a vegetarian option.
-We send home a menu termly but also arrange special meals to celebrate an occasion (e.g. harvest, Christmas, ‘Year 6 Leavers’
+We send home a menu seasonally but also arrange special meals to celebrate occasion's (e.g. harvest, Christmas, ‘Year 6 Leavers’ Lunch).

 School dinners cost £2.10 per day, £10.50 per week

 Free School Meals

 Under current rules, your child might be able to get free school meals if you get any of the following:

 - income-related Employment and Support Allowance

 - support under Part VI of the Immigration and Asylum Act 1999